dpenning/PlayNineTerminal/README.md

 - termios: No install required (sorry windows, this isnt included in libc)

+# Install

+`zig build-exe src/main.zig -O ReleaseFast -femit-bin="playnine"`

+# Play

+`./playnine`

-Thats it, give it a shot
+Thats it, give it a shot. controls are at the start of the game.

+The draw pile has the card that is being replaced.